Be Here Now When Giving a Talk

 - Attendance is a function of marketing and competition.
 Once you are in the room and it’s time to start, give the best talk that you can.

-- Anytime you give a talk, ask questions of the audience.
+- Anytime you are giving a talk, ask questions of the audience.
 In a large group you can ask multiple choice show-of-hands questions, and in a small group you can solicit short comments.
 These are the folks who cared enough to show up: learn more about them and why they came.

 - Once your talk starts you have to “be here now” and focus on the audience in the room, not the one you were hoping for.
 Don’t lament the poor attendance to the attendees: they’ve voted with their feet already.

 - If you have a presentation that is modular and you are giving a shorter version, don’t let the seams show.
-One workshop presenter mentioned perhaps half a dozen topics that would be covered in a full day version of the workshop but that he was omitting from this half-day version.
+One workshop presenter mentioned while giving his talk perhaps half a dozen topics that would be covered in a full day version of the workshop but that he was omitting from this half-day version.
 I can see mentioning this in a summary at the end or once in an overview, but it was annoying to hear again and again that we wouldn’t be covering a topic.

-Personal confession: we do the Bootstrapper Breakfasts, which are free events where not everyone who registered actually decides to get out of bed and be there by 7:30AM.
+Personal confession: we do the Bootstrapper Breakfasts, which are early morning events where not everyone who registered actually decides to get out of bed and be there by 7:30AM.
 About three years ago we had been doing them for about six months when I attended another business networking breakfast–also at 7:30AM–where the moderator kept lamenting to the four folks besides myself who had showed up that more people had signed up.
 He left the room to look for strays and delayed for twenty minutes until another person arrived.
 Once we actually got started it was a very interesting conversation.
 I realized then how I looked to attendees when I lamented that some folks who had registered were not here yet, and that just getting started was always better than waiting and/or wringing my hands.